How to submit your thesis

 - Fill in the HD3 form Higher Degree Thesis Final Submission After Examination.

-- Hand in a hard-bound copy of your thesis and your completed HD3 form to your Graduate School/Division.
+- Hand in a hard-bound copy of your thesis and your completed HD3 form to your Doctoral College.

-Your Graduate School/Division will certify that your degree has been awarded and forward your thesis to the Library.
+Your Doctoral College will certify that your degree has been awarded and forward your thesis to the Library.